pyvista/pyvista/CONTRIBUTING.rst

 in the documentation and generate the same results and plots locally.

 When using NumPy's random number generator (RNG) you should create an RNG at the beginning of your script and use this RNG in the rest of the script.
-For
-example:
+Be sure to include a seed value.
+For example:

 .. code:: python

     import numpy as np

-    rng = np.random.default_rng()
+    rng = np.random.default_rng(seed=0)
     rng.random()  # generate a floating point number between 0 and 1

 See Scientific Python's `Best Practices for Using NumPy's Random Number Generators